PapaBarst/Canvas/README.md

 See Canvas on NuGet here: https://www.nuget.org/packages/PapaBarst.Canvas/

 # Startup
 Canvas runs on `.NET Framework 4.7.2`.
 Please make sure to set the target framework to this.
 Additionally, make sure that the output type is "Windows Application".
-The easiest way to select these settings on startup is to create a new Windows Forms application in visual studio, then delete the pre-generated classes and folloow the guide below.
+The easiest way to select these settings on startup is to create a new Windows Forms application in visual studio, then delete the pre-generated classes and follow the guide below.

 To create an instance of Canvas, begin by extending the CBase class in a class of your own.
 Next, implement the abstract methods `Draw()` , `DrawOnce()`, and `Setup()` (blank is fine).
 Finally, add `CBase.Main("namespace", "className")` to your `static void Main` or the entry point of the application.